redyyu/raven-craft/README.md

 6. Change multiple tools to open canned food. ex. knife and fork.
 7. Bombs cloud spawn in some place.
 8. Some tools hidden by vanilla, make it useful and spawn in some wheere. ex. ammo mold, tongs, Bellows...
-9. Reading speed up 75%, while sit on ground.
+9. Reading speed up while sit on ground.
 10. Allowed suicide by gun.
 11. Katana and Machete allowed attach on belt.
+12. Move up / down or jump to ground, when climbing rope.
+13. Increase Red Mobile Tool Cabinet capacity. (only effect new discovered.)
+14. Combine better boots 3D model and textures.

 ### Added new Carpentry Expands: